 6. Secure the Wood.
+For details on securing your work, reference “Approved Safe Mounting Practices for Learning Center Events”.
 Ensure that the wood is securely held.
 There are many tools / methods available to secure your wood.
 Select the proper one for your wood piece.
 Each method has its advantages.
 Choose the best for your work piece.
 If you are unsure, ask a monitor for help.
-Face plates should be the first choice for large blanks.
-If you use a drive spur, for large blanks, drill a hole in your work piece the same size as the drive spur.
 Always use a tailstock when possible for additional support.
 Use a slow speed when first roughing out a piece.
 Never use wood that is cracked or has other serious defects or significant protrusions.
-Reference the Learning Center Guidelines for additional informational.
 Additional reference information is the AAW, and a book titled “Fixtures and Chucks for Woodturning” by Doc Green.

 7. Practice Safe Techniques.

 a.
 Keep your tools sharp.
 Don’t force a tool or use it for an unintended purpose.
 Reposition the tool rest frequently to keep it close to the work.

 c.
 Always turn the lathe off and allow it to come to a complete stop before adjusting the tool rest.